tjesi/tjesi.github.io/_pages/academic.md

 ## Work in Progress

-Lattice-Based Threshold Signatures, in progress.\
-Joint work with Kamil Doruk Gur and Jonathan Katz.

-Lattice-Based Anonymous Communication, in progress.\
-Joint work with Andreea Alexandru.

 [Verifiable Mix-Nets and Distributed Decryption for Voting from Lattice-Based Assumptions](https://eprint.iacr.org/2022/422.pdf), in submission.\
 Joint work with Diego F. Aranha, Carsten Baum and Kristian Gjøsteen.